haicheviet/personal-space/site/content/posts/10x-developer-and-what-not/index.en.md

 {{< /admonition >}}

 [Applied Economics: Thinking Beyond Stage One by economist Thomas Sowell](https://www.amazon.com/Applied-Economics-Thinking-Beyond-Stage/dp/0465003451) explores this in good detail, applying it to political and economic policies.
-You should check out his book for more insight and better explanations.
+You should check out his book for more insight and better expl ltions.

 Thinking is a process rather than intuition; it takes a lot of work to finalize the process and be quick in second-order thinking.
 However, doing so is a smart way to separate yourself from the masses.